PwrSrg/CodeIgniter4-Cart-Module/README.md

 ## License:
  MIT License

-Copyright (c) 2019 Jason Napolitano
+Copyright (c) 2021 Sergio Vazquez II

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal